12 Top-Rated Tourist Attractions in Stockholm

 Hours: Limited winter service

 9 Moderna Museet

 Visitors can dip their toes into one of Europe's foremost collections of art from the 20th century to today, featuring works by artists including Picasso, Dali, Derkert, and Matisse.
-The museum's large collections and temporary exhibitions include contemporary art side-by-side with the modern classics.
-Moderna Museet is located on beautiful Skeppsholmen island and the building was designed by Spanish architect Rafael Moneo.
+The museum exhibits everything from modern classics to contemporary art.
+On picturesque Skeppsholmen island, the building of Moderna Museet was designed by Rafael Moneo, a Spanish architect.
 The museum offers a world-class program of temporary exhibitions, a children's workshop, a shop, a library, and a pleasant restaurant with beautiful views of Djurgården and Strandvägen.
 Guided tours are available.

 Hours: Closed Mondays

 10 Royal National City Park